obewds/vilt-ds/README.md

 composer require laravel/jetstream
 ```

 > It's highly advised to use Laravel Sail and Docker Desktop to make installation easier for both beginners and experts alike.
-This guid assumes your local dev machine has Docker Desktop installed as well as a Laravel Sail shortcut to remove the need to precede sail CLI commands from needing a `php` prefix!
+This guide assumes your local dev machine has Docker Desktop installed as well as a Laravel Sail shortcut to remove the need to precede sail CLI commands from needing a `php` prefix!

 > It's also highly advised to use Inertia's SSR feature as it makes for more resilient Vue component code and functionality as a project evolves into a bigger project!